thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

 CYCLE LIFE
 This section presents a discussion of cycle life considerations and describes the Soderberg calculation and the ODOP:Spring interpretation of FS\_CYCLE\_LIFE.
-A discussion of hook stresses in extension springs is included.
+A discussion of hook stresses in extension springs appears in the Extension Spring section.

 ODOP:Spring provides two different approaches to the cycle life issue.
 For materials contained in the materials table (PROP\_CALC\_METHOD=1), ODOP:Spring